How to Downsize for Full-Time Travel

 Now, for where to keep your things:

 The best (and cheapest) way is to stash a few boxes with a friend or family member, if they have room for your stuff.
 Obviously, the less boxes of stuff you have, the easier this is to accomplish.
-This is what I’m doing and all my stuff more or less fits into my room’s old closet.
+This is what I’m doing and all my stuff more or less fits into one small closet in my parents’ house.

 Then there’s a storage unit.
 Depending on where you live, this can get VERY costly, especially if you want a temperature-controlled unit.
-In Southern California, where I’m from, a basic storage unit costs something like $70/month for the smallest size.
+In Southern California, where I’m from, a basic non-climate controlled storage unit costs something like $70 USD/month for the smallest size.

 I recommend picking the smallest storage unit you can find, honestly, especially if you’re not planning on coming back for more than a year.
 If you start with a bigger unit, you’ll save stuff just to fill it.
 It’s like a suitcase that way: they smaller you start with, the less room you have for “just in case” items.

 Another option is to send your stuff to an international location, and then store it there.
-This could work if you plan to spend most of your time in Southeast Asia, say, or Mexico, and want to have your stuff closer to your new “base.”
+This could work if you plan to spend most of your time in Southeast Asia or Mexico and want to have your stuff closer to your new “base.”
 This works best for people who’ve already spent a significant amount of time in an area and know they’d want to settle there after traveling is over.

 Step 4: Get rid of everything else